What is your current salary?

 Whenever that question comes up during a job search, you’re stuck wondering if you should answer honestly (which could result in an offer that’s lower than you want), lie (which feels shady and could easily backfire), or perform some interview gymnastics to get out of sharing it.

-So you might’ve been relieved to learn that cities and states are starting to fight back against it (including California, Delaware, New York City, and more).
+So you might’ve been relieved to learn that a growing number of cities and states are fighting back against it (including California, Delaware, New York City, and more).
 No, it’s not just because it’s awkward, but because it might perpetuate pay gaps.

 As Ariane Hegewisch, employment and earnings program director at the Institute for Women's Policy Research explains, it’s pretty typical for companies to hire somebody and give them a percentage increase from their previous salary, say 10% or 15%.
 Groups that face discrimination in the labor market are more likely to come in with a lower previous salary and therefore start their next job behind as well—to be repeated on and on throughout their careers with almost no hope of catching up.